-It can be reassuring, in the era of Brexit, to know that there are still some things which Britain has in common with its European neighbours.
+It can be reassuring, in the era of Brexit, to know that there are still some things which Britain has in common with its European neighbours like Ireland.
 For example: "Really, really bad public transit maps".

 The Luas is Dublin's tram network, which first opened in 2004.
 It has two lines: the Green Line, which connect the suburbs of south Dublin to St Stephen's Green; and the red line, which connects the western suburbs to the docks.